BBC Knowledge

-BBC Knowledge was a British television channel which was owned by the BBC and was launched on 1 June 1999, broadcasting documentary, cultural and educational programmes.
-It was shut down on 2 March 2002, and was replaced by BBC Four.
+BBC Knowledge was a British television channel owned by the BBC and launched on 1 June 1999, which broadcast documentary, cultural, and educational programmes.
+It was shut down permanently on 2 March 2002, and replaced by BBC Four.

 History

+Background

+The BBC had wanted to expand into the digital television market for a number of years, as their Director-General Sir John Birt said, "The BBC has always been a pioneer of technology".
+Originally, this was by their association with Flextech, which spawned the UKTV network.
+Both companies had different ideas on how the new channels should be run: the BBC wanted the channels branded as BBC channels, but Flextech wanted the channels to contain advertising.
+The BBC refused, stating that no domestic BBC channel should carry advertising.

+In the end, a compromise was made: Two of the channels would launch as BBC channels: BBC Showcase (which later became BBC Choice), and the then-called BBC Learning, with the remainder of the channels being launched as the UKTV network, intended to be BBC in all but name.
+Prior to the launch, the channel changed name from BBC Learning to BBC Knowledge.

 Launch

-The BBC had been wanting to expand into the digital television market for a number of years prior to BBC Knowledge's launch.
-Originally this was by their association with Flextech, which spawned the UKTV network.
-Both companies had different ideas on how the new channels would be run: the BBC wanted the channels branded as BBC channels, but Flextech wanted the channels to contain advertising.
-The BBC refused, stating that no domestic BBC channel should carry advertising, and in the end a compromise was made.
-Two of the channels would launch as BBC channels, the soon to be BBC Choice and the then called BBC Learning, with the remainder of the channels being launched as the UKTV network, intended to be BBC in all but name.
-Prior to the launch, the channel changed name from BBC Learning to BBC Knowledge.

 The channel launched on 1 June 1999, broadcasting for six hours each day.
-The new channel had plans to be a new, multimedia channel, operating across television, online and on interactive television, and showing educational and informative programming.
-The channel's original schedule style was initially a 'bright and breezy' approach to education, aimed at both adults and children, with viewers encouraged to get involved and contribute to the programming.
-Original programme included a GCSE survival guide based upon the popular BBC series "Bitesize", entitled "Bitesize Etc" and the technology series The Kit, aimed at children and getting them online and embracing digital.
+The channel had plans to be a new, multimedia channel, operating on television, online, and interactive television, and showing educational and informative programming.
+The channel's initial schedule style was a 'bright and breezy' approach to education, aimed at both adults and children, with viewers encouraged to get involved and contribute to the programming.
+Original programmes included a GCSE survival guide based on the popular BBC series "Bitesize", entitled "Bitesize Etc", and The Kit, a technology and computing programme aimed at getting viewers online and embracing digital.

 Relaunch

 A few years into the channel's existence, it was becoming clear that the channel's original format was not working in its aim of interacting with viewers and making learning fun.
 The channel was receiving consistently poor ratings, and the BBC decided to relaunch the channel.
-The relaunched channel was given a new visual identity, and became from 17 November 2001, a 24-hour channel, caused by the move of BBC Knowledge from the SDN to the BBC multiplex on the DTT service.
-In addition to this, the format was changed to a serious, documentary channel with scheduling arranged into 'zones' depending on topics.
+The relaunched channel was given a new visual identity, and from 17 November 2001 became 24-hour channel, caused by the move of BBC Knowledge from the SDN to the BBC multiplex on the DTT service.
+In addition, the format was changed to a serious documentary channel with scheduling arranged into 'zones' depending on topics.